Invoice Financing allows you to leverage money owed to you for short-term financing.

 Invoice factoring is simply another kind of invoice financing.
 While there are many other forms of financing that could be placed under the umbrella term invoice financing, it is usually used to refer to either invoice factoring, or invoice discounting.
 The primary difference between these two types of invoice financing is who collects the money that the customer owes.

-With invoice factoring, the lender buys the customer’s debt from the borrower, which can reduce the risk of the customer not paying his debt, and also cut back the administrative cost of collecting the debt.
-That being said, invoice factoring limits the borrower’s ability to show customer loyalty, and his ability to be discreet about his financial situation.
-While with invoice discounting the borrower uses the invoice as collateral to secure a loan.
-This gives the borrower control over the invoice, but puts them at risk if the customer never pays their debt.
+With invoice factoring, the financing institution buys the customer’s debt from your business, which can reduce the risk of the customer not paying his debt, and also cut back the administrative cost of collecting the debt.
+That being said, invoice factoring limits the your ability to show customer loyalty, and his ability to be discreet about his financial situation.
+While with invoice discounting, you use invoices as collateral to secure financing.
+This gives you control over your invoices, but puts you at risk if your customer never pays their debt.

-This change in structure also alters the credit requirements and the repayment schedule of the two types of loans.
+This change in structure also alters the credit requirements and the repayment schedule of the two types of financing.